Automattic/vip-go-mu-plugins/debug-bar/readme.txt

 === Debug Bar ===
-Contributors: wordpressdotorg, ryan, westi, koopersmith, duck_, mitchoyoshitaka
+Contributors: wordpressdotorg, ryan, westi, koopersmith, duck_, mitchoyoshitaka, dd32
 Tags: debug
-Tested up to: 3.5
+Tested up to: 4.5
-Stable tag: 0.8
+Stable tag: 0.8.4
 Requires at least: 3.1

 Adds a debug menu to the admin bar that shows query, cache, and other helpful debugging information.